rpm-software-management/dnf/doc/command_ref.rst

 ``--disableexcludes=[all|main|<repoid>]``

-    Disable the config file excludes.
-Takes one of three options:
+    Disable the configuration file excludes.
+Takes one of the following three options:

-    * ``all``, disables all config file excludes
+    * ``all``, disables all configuration file excludes
     * ``main``, disables excludes defined in the ``[main]`` section
-    * ``repoid``, disables excludes defined for the given repo
+    * ``repoid``, disables excludes defined for the given repository

 ``--disable, --set-disabled``
     Disable specified repositories (automatically saves).
-The option has to be used together with ``config-manager`` command (dnf-plugins-core).
+The option has to be used together with the ``config-manager`` command (dnf-plugins-core).

 ``--disableplugin=<plugin names>``